NIGMS/Fundamentals-of-Bioinformatics/AWS/README.md

 ### Creating a notebook instance

-Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new user-managed notebook in AWS SageMaker.
+Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new notebook instance in AWS SageMaker.
 For this module you should select Linux 2 and Python 3 in the Environment.
 In the Notebook instance type tab, select ml.m5.xlarge from the dropdown box.
 It is **important to shut down** the kernel at the end of your work to avoid getting charged.

 To use our module, open a new Terminal window from your new notebook instance and clone this repo using `git clone https://github.com/NIGMS/Fundamentals-of-Bioinformatics/AWS.git`.
 Navigate to the directory for this project.
 You will then see the notebooks in your environment.